Last updated 26 November 2018

 Check the latest price data

-Which? members can use the ‘compare prices’ tab on our cordless Dyson reviews.
-This tells you the price at all major retailers, as well as whether or not it’s a good time to buy, based on analysis of historical price data.
-Make sure you also check which models performed best in our tough cleaning tests.
+Use price comparison sites such as Pricespy to compare prices, as well as whether or not it’s a good time to buy, based on analysis of historical price data.
+It’s worth having a quick Google too, as some retailer’s price feeds such as John Lewis aren’t always picked up by these sites.
+Make sure you also check which models performed best in our tough cleaning tests with our cordless Dyson reviews.

 Cordless vacuum cleaner reviews – discover the models worth buying